Dateline: Wroclaw, Poland

 Malaysia.
 Although I recommend the MM2H visa program for residency, anyone holding Malaysian citizenship is disallowed from holding any other citizenship.

 Montenegro.
 While there have been talks to allow dual nationality between Serbians and Montenegrins (in light of the two countries’ being one until 2006), citizens of Montenegro are forbidden to hold other citizenships and will lose their citizenship if they are naturalized elsewhere.

 The Netherlands.
 In general, Dutch citizenship forbids obtaining an additional nationality.
 However, there are exceptions for Dutch subjects — including those in the Dutch Antilles — who obtain other citizenships at birth or through marriage.

 Poland.
-Poland does not recognize its citizens who maintain other allegiances, but it tolerates the practice.
-However, there are cases where “exercising a second citizenship” is disallowed, such as identifying yourself to Polish authorities as a foreign citizen.
+Poland does not forbid its citizens from holding dual citizenship, but the country does not recognize it either.
+But there are cases where “exercising a second citizenship” is disallowed, such as identifying yourself to Polish authorities as a foreign citizen.

 Tanzania.
 While some officials in the African country have suggested loosening the policy, Tanzanians are currently not permitted to hold dual citizenship, except in the case of women who acquire a second nationality by marrying a foreigner.
 The country’s Asian immigrant population is often cited as a factor for “potential disloyalty” if the citizenship rules were to be loosened.

 Thailand.
 As one of the most insular and imperious countries on earth, Thailand forbids dual nationality.
-They are “The Land of the Free”, after all.
+A bit contradictory to the name, considering the word “Thailand” means “The Land of the Free”, after all.